Use the Child Maintenance Service or Child Support Agency (CSA)

 How your information is used

-Your information is used to set up and manage child maintenance payments, and sometimes to find the paying parent.
+Your information is used to set up and manage child maintenance payments, and sometimes to try and find the paying parent.

-The Child Maintenance Service won’t give out names and addresses unless ordered to by a court, but information might be shared with other government organisations, debt collection agencies or the courts.
+Your name and address won’t be given out to anyone unless ordered to by a court, but information might be shared with other government organisations, debt collection agencies or the courts.

-If the services can’t get the information from either parent, they might ask other people or organisations, eg:
+If the Child Maintenance Service or CSA can’t get the information from either parent, they might ask others, for example:

 - government organisations like Jobcentre Plus